Algovate/Quanta/docs/logging-guide.md

 ## Error Aggregation

-The system automatically groups similar errors to reduce noise.
+The system automatically groups similar errors to reduce noise and identify patterns.

 ### Features